 Grab Your Pruners.
 Cut out all dead wood from trees and shrubs.
-Also, prune for shapeliness your Peegee hydrangeas, Rose of Sharon, and other shrubs that bloom in late summer.
+Also, prune for shapeliness Peegee hydrangeas, Rose of Sharon, and other shrubs that bloom in late summer.
 Cut Buddleja (the common “Butterfly Bush”) back to ground-level now, unless you want a monster-size shrub (like mine, pictured above).

 Spring-Flowering Trees & Shrubs.
 Want flowers for the house?
 Cut dormant stems of forsythia, pussy willow, crab apple (above), and quince.
-Give the stems water, light, and warmth (65°F max), and they will bloom for you in only two weeks time.
+Give the stems water, light, and warmth (65°F max), and they will bloom for you in about two weeks time.
 More ideas.

 African Violets.
 Are yours refusing to bloom?
 Better read this post.

 Forced Tulips & Other Dutch Bulbs.
 Only some of these are worth keeping for future planting outdoors.
-For details, be sure to read this fascinating post: Forced Bulbs: What to Keep, and What to Toss.
+For details, be sure to read this jaw-dropping post: Forced Bulbs: What to Keep, and What to Toss.

 Clean Your Bedroom.
 Or, just watch me clean mine.